Catchweight: Examples

 A notable case of alleged weight mismatch is Arturo Gatti vs. Joey Gamache.
 Gatti defeated the former world champion Gamache by a knockout in the second round.
 After the bout, Gamache's handlers filed a lawsuit alleging Gatti had gained 19 pounds since the weigh-in the "day before" and thus had a large advantage over Gamache.
 This resulted in serious injuries to the smaller Gamache.
 After Gatti–Gamache, some boxing commissions started weighing boxers a second time.

 Combat sports commonly have defined weight classes with specific weight limits.
 For example, each boxing division with the exception of heavyweight has its own weight classes, ranging from 105 pounds for minimumweight to 200 pounds for cruiserweight and varying in range in the weight classes in between.
 In order to fight for a championship in these weight classes, the fighters must come into the fight at or below said weight.

 Cases can arise when a fight does not occur within a specific weight class limit.
-In certain cases, a contract for a fight will specify that the two fighters come into the fight at another limit.
+In certain cases, a contract for a fight will specify that the two fighters come into the fight at separate limits.
 Often, this limit is at a midpoint between two weight classes.
 Recent examples of catchweight fights where a weight limit was different from that of a defined weight class include the second fight between Jermain Taylor and Kelly Pavlik, which was fought at a catchweight of 166 pounds and the Félix Trinidad-Roy Jones Jr. fight, which was fought at 171 pounds.